adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 {{</ highlight >}}

 {{< alert >}}
-Note on encrypted_admin_password, we generate a bcrypt hash of the password compatible for HTTP basic auth and keep the original to avoid to regenerate it each time.
+Note on `encrypted_admin_password`, we generate a bcrypt hash of the password compatible for HTTP basic auth and keep the original to avoid to regenerate it each time.
 {{</ alert >}}

 Then apply the following Terraform code: